beaton/directory/README.md

 Application configuration can be found under /src/main/resources/application.properties

-## Build/Run
+## Build

-1. $ mvn clean install
+$ mvn clean package (defaults -P development)

-2. $ mvn spring-boot:run
+Maven build command: mvn clean package -P production</br>

+Use: <strong>-P stage</strong> for building to the AWS dev account.</br>

+Use: <strong>-P production</strong> for building to the AWS prod account.</br>

+To skip tests add: <strong>-Dmaven.test.skip=true</strong></br>

+If running locally run in develloment mode, which will use AWS credentials locally stored in .aws directory.</br>
+Deploy in Production mode, where the service will look to IAM permissions to access Cognito (see DAO class for credential management).</br>

-Alternatively after calling mvn clean install, you can run the application locally in debug mode: java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n -jar target/directory-0.0.1-SNAPSHOT.war.
-I use Eclipse, which can then be easily connected to the running application through Debug Configurations and creating a Remote Java Application configuration.
+Alternatively after calling 'mvn clean package', you can run the application locally in debug mode: </br>

+`java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n -jar target/directory-0.0.1-SNAPSHOT.war. `

+Using Eclipse, you can then be easily connected to the running application through Debug Configurations and creating a Remote Java Application configuration.</br>

 ## Supported REST endpoints

+OpenAPI3.0 (or Swagger) documentation is available here: http://[hostname]:[port]/swagger-ui.html for example, http://lcoalhost:8080/swagger-ui.html

+Alternatively, for auto-generating an AWS API Gateway you need the output from /api-docs for example, http://localhost:8080/api-docs

 GET localhost:8080</br>
 GET localhost:8080/snoop</br>